vegaprotocol/specs/user-interface/7003-MORD-manage_orders.md

 - **would** like to see link to edit the shape of a pegged order
 - **would** like to see the date submitted/updated

-... so I can decide if I wish to amend or cancel my order
+... so I can decide if I wish to amend or cancel my pegged order shape

+## Cancel Pegged order shapes

+`TODO`

 ## Liquidity order shapes

 When looking to understand the state of a liquidity provision, with a provided shape...